People's Liberation Army Navy: Strategy, plans, priorities

 Ronald O'Rourke of the Congressional Research Service wrote in 2009 that the PLAN "continues to exhibit limitations or weaknesses in several areas, including capabilities for sustained operations by larger formations in distant waters, joint operations with other parts of China’s military, C4ISR systems, anti-air warfare (AAW), antisubmarine warfare (ASW), MCM, and a dependence on foreign suppliers for certain key ship components."

 In 1998 China purchased the discarded Ukrainian ship Varyag and began retrofitting it for naval deployment.
-On 25 September 2012, the People's Liberation Army Navy took delivery of China's first aircraft carrier, the Liaoning.
+On 25 September 2012, the People's Liberation Army Navy took delivery of China's first aircraft carrier, Liaoning.
 The 60,000-ton ship can accommodate 33 fixed wing aircraft.
 It is widely speculated that these aircraft will be the J15 fighter (the Chinese version of Russia's SU-33).

 In September 2015, satellite images showed that China may have started constructing its first indigenous Type 002 aircraft carrier.
 At the time, the layout suggested to be displacement of 50,000 tons and a hull to have a length of about 240 m and a beam of about 35 m.
-The incomplete bow suggests a length of at least 270 m for the completed hull.
-In April 2017 the carrier was launched.
+On 28 April 2017 the carrier was launched as Shandong.

 Japan has raised concerns about the PLAN's growing capability and the lack of transparency as its naval strength keeps on expanding.
-China has reportedly entered into service the world's first anti-ship ballistic missile called DF-21D.
+China has entered into service the world's first anti-ship ballistic missile called DF-21D.
 The potential threat from the DF-21D against U.S. aircraft carriers has reportedly caused major changes in U.S. strategy.

-In June 2017 China launched a new type of large destroyer, the Type 055 destroyer.
-The new destroyer is, with its dimension of 180 meter and over 12,000 tons fully loaded, the second largest destroyer class in the world after the American Zumwalt-class destroyer.
+On 28 June 2017 China launched the first of a new type of large destroyer, the Type 055 destroyer.
+The destroyer – the Nanchang – is, with its length of 180 m and at over 12,000 tons fully loaded, the second largest destroyer class in the world after the American Zumwalt-class destroyer.
+Eight destroyers to this design, rated by the United States Navy as "cruisers", have been built or are under construction.